 Then they tear through the flesh and swallow whole bites.
 Their favorite foods include fish (like halibut), seals (especially the elephant seal), whale carcasses, and even dolphins.
 While these sharks have been known to attack humans, only about 300 deaths have ever been recorded from great whites.

 It has been speculated that shark attacks occur because of mistaken identity (we may look like seals to a shark), pure curiosity, or food scarcity; it could be any one of these, depending on the situation.
 Besides humans, only a few animals such as orcas and groups of dolphins would dare to attack an adult great white shark, and even then only rarely.

-The Largest Great White Ever Recorded: Meet Deep Blue
+The Largest Great White Shark Ever Recorded: Meet Deep Blue

-Deep Blue’s fame reached even greater heights when the footage from the encounter was featured on Discovery’s “Shark Week” and national news networks.
+Deep Blue’s fame as the biggest great white shark in the world reached even greater heights when the footage from the encounter was featured on Discovery’s “Shark Week” and national news networks.